-1

-0.8

-0.6

-0.4

-0.2

-0

-0.0 0.2 0.4 0.6 0.8 1.0

-gametic investment of the partner

-;

-Figure 2: Probability that a potential partner will be accepted, as a function of the values of gametic investment of this partner for two different values of preference (Gpre f = 0.5 dotted line, and Gpre f = 0.8 plain line).
-Individuals differ in the value of G of their most preferred mate, but all individuals share the same tolerance (ν = 0.2).

-204

-207

-210

 that the probability of meeting between two individuals is dependent on their respective competitiveness trait values.
 For instance, two individuals with high competitiveness values will probably meet first within the mating group.
 Then come pairs of individuals with contrasted competitiveness (one high, one low).
 Finally, two individuals with low competitiveness will meet at the end of the process, mostly.
 Pairs of individuals are thus ordered according to the product of their competitiveness.
 Note that if the meeting is not followed by a mating, each individual will be still available for mating.
 When individuals have mated once however, they are not available for further mating for the current time step and are removed from the list.
 Consequently, the less competitive individuals may miss reproduction if all opposite-sex partners in the mating group have already mated.